DioxusLabs/taffy/CONTRIBUTING.md

 ## Benchmarking

 Benchmarks build on the same infrastructure as testing, and actually benchmarks are automatically generated from test fixtures just like tests.
-Run `cargo xbench` to run benchmarks locally.
-To run head-to-head benchmarks with Yoga, run `cargo xbench --features yoga`.
+Run `just bench` to run benchmarks locally.
+To run head-to-head benchmarks with Yoga, run `just bench --features yoga`.
 You will need `libclang-dev` or the xcode commandline tools installed in order to run the yoga benchmarks.